jarvislabsai/UpGradFAQs/FAQ's.md

 ### Unable to save files

-Please check if you are saving it to a read-only folder or if the instance is paused.
+Please check if you are saving it to a read-only folder (/datasets is Read Only folder) or if the instance is paused.

 ### What are the folders that come at the launch of an instance